faanross/faanross.github.io/content/posts/post-1.md

 - for the reflective dll-injection we'll perform the entire process using metasploit.

 .
-- In PART 3 we'll cover memory forensics,
+- In PART 3 we'll cover livememory forensics,
 - first we'll do a basic live read using Process Hacker,

+IN PART 4 we do post-mortem analysis

 - we'll then dump the memory with winpmem,
 - finally we'll have a look at the it with Volatility.